okekejus/personal_spotify_tracking/README.md

 # Personal Spotify Music Taste Tracker

 This project is a derivative of mainstreamer.
-I figured it would be interesting to see how my personal music taste changes over time.
+I figured it would be interesting to see how my personal music taste changes over time, and also answer some interesting questions.

 ## Modules
 - Streamlit